 - Reduced performance: One of the first things you'll notice is the tool will stop performing as well.
 You may have to shake it to get it going, and it will likely not achieve the high RPMs it used to.

-- No Power/Inconsistent: The final sign your carbon brushes are wearing out is if the tool starts cutting out during use.
+- No Power/Inconsistent: If your carbon brushes are wearing out is if the tool starts cutting out during use.
 This is a clear sign they have completely worn away.

 Can you fix carbon brushes?